AnorienI/BookmarkServer/README.md

 - Basic Python web server ("BookmarkServer.py")
 - Minimal dependencies (see "requrements.txt")
 - Deployable on cloud pltform (heroku, Render, etc)
-- Configured with a 'Procfile' and 'runtim.txt' for easy deployment.
+- Configured with a 'Procfile' and 'runtime.txt' for easy deployment.

 ### Gettng started